 Dr. Chase's Third, Last and Complete Receipt Book (1891)

-Ruth H. Armstrong, in the Housekeeper, says: "If all housekeepers who make pumpkin pies knew how much better and easier it is to bake the pumpkin first, they would no longer worry over cutting up and peeling it, but just cut it in halves, take out the seeds, lay it in the oven and bake until soft, when it can be scraped out and used as usual, and is so much better for not having water in it.
-Winter squash makes a much richer pie when treated in the same way."
+Ruth H. Armstrong, in the Housekeeper, says: "If all housekeepers who make pumpkin pies knew how much better and easier it is to bake the pumpkin first, they would no longer worry over cutting up and peeling it, but just cut it in halves, take out the seeds, lay it in the oven and bake (350°F) until soft, when it can be scraped out and used as usual, and is so much better for not having water in it."

 Stewed pumpkin, 1 heaping pint; 6 eggs; flour, 6 tablespoonfuls; butter, size of an egg; sugar, 1-1/2 cups; cinnamon, 2 level teaspoonfuls; ginger, 1/2 teaspoonful; 1/2 a grated nutmeg.

-Directions: Rub the pumpkin through a colander, adding the butter, sugar, and spices, and make hot, then the beaten eggs and flour; mix smoothly together, and while hot put into the dish, having a thick crust to receive it, and bake in a moderate oven. — Henry Crane, Frost House, Eaton Rapids, Mich.
+Rub the pumpkin through a colander, adding the butter, sugar, and spices, and make hot, then the beaten eggs and flour; mix smoothly together, and while hot put into the dish, having a thick crust to receive it, and bake in a moderate oven (375°F). — Henry Crane, Frost House, Eaton Rapids, Mich.

-Stew a medium-sized crook-necked (or other equally rich) squash, and rub the soft part through a colander, as for the pumpkin pie recipe, above; butter, 1/2 lb; cream and milk, each 1 pint, or milk with the cream stirred in, 1 quart; sugar, 2 cups; 1 dozen eggs well beaten; salt, mace, nutmeg, and cinnamon, 1 teaspoonful each, or to taste.
+Stew a medium-sized crook-necked (or other equally rich) squash, and rub the soft part through a colander, as for the old fashioned pumpkin pie recipe, above; butter, 1/2 pound; cream and milk, each 1 pint, or milk with the cream stirred in, 1 quart; sugar, 2 cups; 1 dozen eggs well beaten; salt, mace, nutmeg, and cinnamon, 1 teaspoonful each, or to taste.

 Buckeye Cookery and Practical Housekeeping (1877)